-SECTION 15.6.(b) G.S.
+SECTION 15.6.(d) G.S.
 143-49 is amended by adding a new subdivision to

-"(8)To establish and maintain a procurement card program for use by State agencies, community colleges, constituent institutions of The University of North Carolina, and local school administrative units.
-The Secretary may adopt temporary rules for the implementation and operation of the program in accordance with the payment policies of the State Controller and the Office of Information Technology Services.
-Prior to implementing the program, the Secretary shall consult with the State Controller, UNC General Administration, the Community Colleges System Office, and the Department of Public Instruction.
-When the statewide electronic procurement service is made available for goods and contractual services, all orders made pursuant to this subdivision exceeding two hundred fifty dollars (\$250.00) shall be issued electronically through the statewide electronic procurement service.
-The Secretary may periodically adjust the order limit set under this subdivision after consulting with the State Controller and the Office of Information Technology Services.'
+"(8) To establish and maintain a procurement card program for use by State agencies, community colleges, constituent institutions of The University of North Carolina, and local school administrative units.
+The Secretary of Administration may adopt temporary rules for the implementation and operation of the program in accordance with the payment policies of the State Controller, after consultation with the Office of Information Technology Services.
+These rules would include the establishment of appropriate order limits that leverage the cost savings and efficiencies of the procurement card program in conjunction with the fullest possible use of the North Carolina E-Procurement Service.
+Procurement cards shall be utilized only through the E-Procurement Service.
+North Carolina State University and the University of North Carolina at Chapel Hill may use procurement cards consistent with the rules adopted by the Secretary, provided that the procurement cards have a purchase limit of two hundred fifty dollars (\$250.00) per month.
+Prior to implementing the program, the Secretary shall consult with the State Controller, the UNC General Administration, the Community Colleges System Office, the State Auditor, the Department of Public Instruction, and the Office of Information Technology Services.
+The Secretary may periodically adjust the order limit authorized in this section after consulting with the State Controller, the UNC General Administration, the Community Colleges System Office, the Department of Public Instruction, and the Office of Information Technology Services."

-SECTION 15.6.(c) This section is effective when it becomes law.
+SECTION 15.6.(e) This section is effective when it becomes law.

-Requested by: Representatives Tolson, Tucker, Easterling, Oldham, Redwine, Thompson
+Requested by: Senators Reeves, Hagan, Miller, Plyler, Odom, Lee; Representatives Tolson, Tucker, Russell, Miner, Easterling, Oldham, Redwine, Thompson